oucs-teaching/cosc349-labs/lab03.md

 In the meantime, though, you can interact with the repository that I have set up https://altitude.otago.ac.nz/cosc349/vagrant-multivm that shows a webserver and a database server interacting.

 :::warning
 When using this repository in the CS Labs, the `synced_folder` line in the `Vagrantfile` needs to set default permissions for files and directories (`fmode` and `dmode`).
-The repository has been updated to contain this option, since it seems not to break non-CS Lab environments, but if you checked out the `git` repository before week 5, you will need to apply this adjustment yourself in some way, e.g., modifying the file manually, running `git pull`, or doing a `git clone` to acquire a fresh working copy of the repository.
+The repository has been updated to contain this option, since it seems not to break non-CS Lab environments.
 :::

 ## Advice on provisioning scripts